Table of Contents

 In Conclusion

-At the end of the discussion, we can’t descale any one of these two as the clear winner.
-Instead, we would advise you to pick up the right one based on the demand of the situation.
+At the end of the discussion, we can’t describe any of these two as the clear winner.
+Instead, we would advise you to pick the right one based on the situation’s demand.

 But whichever you choose to work, don’t forget to wear essential safety gear and accessories.
 As always, keep safety as your first concern.